Rise in U.S. coronavirus cases gives Delta pause over new flights, CEO says

-CHICAGO, July 9 (Reuters) - Delta Air Lines is cautious about adding more flights to its schedule due to spikes in coronavirus cases in some parts of the United States, Chief Executive Ed Bastian said in an employee memo on Thursday.
+CHICAGO (Reuters) - Delta Air Lines (DAL.N) is cautious about adding more flights to its schedule due to spikes in coronavirus cases in some parts of the United States, Chief Executive Ed Bastian said in an employee memo on Thursday.

 “The continued growth of the virus through the Sun Belt, coupled with quarantine restrictions being implemented in large markets in the northern part of the country, give us renewed caution about further schedule additions at this time,” Bastian said.